kiali/kiali-client-python/README.md

 ```

 ## Namespace List
-- This method will return a list of `Namespace` object
+- This method will return a list of Namespace

 - No Required Parameters